dennislloydjr/dennislloydjr.github.io/_posts/dev-ops/2015-08-20-powershell-replace-not-replace.md

 ---
 layout: page-fullwidth
-subheadline: They looks so similar - what's the difference!
+subheadline: They look so similar - what's the difference!
 title:  "Powershell -replace is not .replace"
 teaser: "In Powershell there are (at least) two ways of doing string replacement..."
 breadcrumb: true